-Further, the Company has contingent obligations with vendors for work that will be completed in relation to the Phase 3 trial.
+The Company has contingent obligations with vendors for work that will be completed in relation to the Phase 3 clinical trial.
 The timing of these obligations cannot be determined at this time.
-CEL-SCI estimates it will incur additional expenses of approximately \$4.5 million for the remainder of the Phase 3 clinical trial.
-It should be noted that this estimate is based only on the information currently available from the Clinical Research Organizations responsible for managing the Phase 3 clinical trial and does not include other related costs, e.g. the manufacturing of the drug.
+The Company estimates it will incur additional expenses of approximately \$1.1 million for the remainder of the Phase 3 clinical trial and the filing of the clinical study report with the FDA.
+This estimate is based only on the information currently available from the Clinical Research Organizations responsible for managing the Phase 3 clinical trial and does not include other related costs.

-13. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS